jonegerton/jonegerton.github.io/_vintage-lego/2020-04-18-8843-fork-lift-truck.markdown

         image: https://img.bricklink.com/P/3/4504.jpg
 ---

 8843 Fork Lift Truck was one of the first generation of pneumatic lego sets.
-The pneumatics on my met still work ok, but with the parts on the sliders themselves being very well used, the forks need a bit of help to go up and down.
+The pneumatics on my set still work ok, but with the parts on the sliders themselves being very well used, the forks need a bit of help to go up and down.

 I always liked the effort gone into this model, to route the steering up to the roof, around the back, and include a moving steering wheel in the cabin itself.